wollac11/Sys-Info-Lookup/README.md

 - A Unix-based operating system (such as Linux or MacOS)
 - BASH Shell
 - cURL
-- WMIC (binary auto-downloaded if missing)
+- WMIC (for Windows targets, auto-downloaded if missing)
-- smartmontools (on target Linux systems)
+- smartmontools (on Linux targets)
-- WMI allowed by firewall (on Windows Target systems)
+- WMI allowed by firewall (on Windows targets)

 **Serial Number Lookup Compatibility:**